paulshuker/coppafisher/docs/overview.md

-The coppafish pipeline is separated into distinct sections.
+The coppafisher pipeline is separated into distinct sections.
 Some of these are for image pre-processing ([extract](#extract), [filter](#filter)), image alignment ([register](#register), [stitch](#stitch)) and spot detection/gene calling ([find spots](#find-spots), [call spots](#call-spots), [orthogonal matching pursuit](#orthogonal-matching-pursuit)).
 Below, each stage is given in chronological order.
 For